 In many Linux distributions, non-boot drives are not mounted when you boot into the system.
-They do mount when you open them, but it is helpful in many cases to already have the drive mounted when you first boot up your machine.
-For example, if you have a separate steam or media library on a drive some applications my need access to the data before you can manually mount the drives.
+They mount when you open them, but it is helpful in many cases to already have the drive mounted when you first boot up your machine.
+For example, if you have a separate Steam or media library on a drive, some applications may need access to the data before you can manually mount the drives.

-This was originally a section on the 5 MUST DO Tasks after Installing Manjaro article, but it needs more of a deep drive as it could apply to any distribution.
+This was originally a section on the 5 MUST DO Tasks after Installing Manjaro article, but it needs more of a deep dive as it could apply to any distribution.

 Warning: Doing this requires editing the fstab file in the /etc/ be careful while doing this.
 Mistakes may cause boot or other issues.
 We will make a backup later.